IZakirzyanov/PrimaCompiler/README.md

 Use `java [name]` to run it

 Primitive type variable's declaration syntax (all variables are mutable): `var N:T = EXPR`.
+All variables must be initialized in the declaration.

 Array variable's declaration syntax (all variables are mutable): `var N:T[] = T[size]`, where `T: Primitive | T[]`.
+Default value for an array of `int` is `0`, for array of `bool` is `false`.
+For an array of str default value is not set: if you try to get uninitialized value of such array it is undefined behavior (NPE from JVM actually :) ).

 Function's declaration syntax: `fun [main]([N1]:[T1], ... ,[Nn]:[Tn]): type {}`.